John-R-Wallace-NOAA/PacFIN.Data.Extraction/README.md

 You will also need ODBC properly setup for the RODBC package in Windows or ROracle (default for non-Windows).

 See the code in JRWToolBox::import.sql()

+To not be prompted for your username and password first set:

+     UID <- "username"
+     PWD <- "myPacFIN password"